 All lines modelling steel members need to be assigned a suitable steel frame design attribute.
+However, first a design code needs to be selected.

 Note.
 Since the design attributes have no impact on a structural analysis they can be assigned either before or after an analysis has been run.
-Furthermore changes can be made to a design attribute (e.g. changing a grade of steel) without the need to re-solve the model.
+Furthermore, changes can be made to a design attribute (e.g. changing a grade of steel) without the need to re-solve the model.